prudencioj/shortly-android-app/code-challenge-requirements/README.md

 -  Make sure to include all source code in the repository.
 -  We recommend using latest tools which are stable(currently Xcode ~13.2 or Android Studio Bumblebee ~ 2021.1.1.
 Do NOT use any beta versions.
 Make sure that your solution works fine before submitting and it will not take a lot of time for our team to build and run your code.
 If it takes a lot of time to setup and run the code, we ll reject the solution.

-### CodeSubmit

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-**Have fun building!** 🚀

-The MAYD Group GmbH Team